awsdocs/nice-dcv-admin-guide/doc_source/what-is-dcv.md

 + **Supports H\.264\-based encoding** — Uses H\.264\-based video compression and encoding to reduce bandwidth consumption\.
 + **Supports lossless quality video compression** \- Supports lossless quality video compression when the network and processor conditions allow\.
 + **Matches display layouts** — Automatically adapts the server's screen resolution and display layout to match the size of the client window\.
 + **Supports multi\-screen** — Lets you expand the session desktop across up to four monitors\.
+High pixel density monitors are supported with native clients for Windows and macOS\.
 + **Adapts compression levels** — Automatically adapts the video compression levels based on the network's available bandwidth and latency\.
 + **Enables collaboration** — Provides dynamic sessions that support multiple collaborative clients\.
 Clients can connect and disconnect at any time during the session\.
 + **Supports multiple sessions per server** \(Linux NICE DCV servers only\) — Supports multiple virtual sessions per Linux NICE DCV server to maximize cost savings\.
 + **Supports GPU sharing** \(Linux NICE DCV servers only\) — Lets you share one or more physical GPUs between multiple virtual sessions running on a Linux NICE DCV server\.
++ **Supports touch input, stylus input, and gamepads** — Lets you use you interact with a remote NICE DCV session using input devices attached to your local computer\.
-+ **Supports USB, smart card, and stylus remotization** — Lets you use your peripherals in a NICE DCV session just like you would on your local computer\.
++ **Supports USB and Smart Card, and stylus remotization** — Lets you use your peripherals in a NICE DCV session just like you would on your local computer\.
 + **Supports audio in and out, printing, and copy and paste** — Lets you perform these key actions between the session and your local computer\.
 + **Supports file transfer** — Lets you transfer files between the session and your local computer\.
 + **Provides an HTML5 client** \- Offers an HTML5 client that can be used with any modern web browser on Windows and Linux\.